 District Governor's Message

 Another Rotary year has come to a successful end, and a new year begins.
 Before I talk about the coming year, let me first congratulate DG David Yeghiaian for the leadership that he and his entire team provided District 6220 during the past Rotary year.
-DG David used his great communication and organizational skills to lead our district through the implementation of Future Vision, Rotary Internationals new method for applying for, and awarding grants.
-Over the past year we were also encouraged to implement flexible membership programs, and to become heart and souled inspired leaders.
-Our district is stronger as a result of David's leadership...thank you David!
+DG David used his great communication and organizational skills to lead our district through the implementation of Future Vision, Rotary International's new method for applying for, and awarding grants.
+Over the past year we were also encouraged to implement flexible membership programs, and to become heart and soul inspired leaders.
+Our district is stronger as a result of David's leadership … thank you David!

-The theme for 2014-15 is "Light Up Rotary", and I would encourage all of you to read President Gary Huang's message that will appear in the next District 6220 newsletter.
+The theme for 2014-15 is "Light Up Rotary", and I would encourage all of you to read President Gary Huang's message that appears elsewhere in this newsletter.
 Gary is the first RI President from China, and is a very capable, and approachable leader.

 As I begin my year as District Governor, there is so much that I'm excited about.
 I'm proud of the team that we've put together, which includes our new club Presidents, Assistant Governors, and district Board.
 I'm confident that, together, we will be able to build on the work done by the leaders before us to make District 6220 even stronger.